 Collaborative projects between institutions

-- The estates rate should reflect the costs of the project (i.e. where the staff are working), therefore each institution should provide details of their own associated costs.
+The estates rate should reflect the costs relevant to the location of the research, i.e. where the staff are working.
+Each institution should provide details of their own Estates costs.

-However, since 1 February 2006, Imperial has adopted usage based charge out rates for a limited number of facilities and equipment whose annual FEC cost is deducted from the College’s estates calculation.
+Imperial has adopted usage-based charge out rates for a limited number of facilities and equipment whose annual FEC cost is deducted from the College’s estates calculation.
 These facilities meet defined criteria for accessibility by users and recoverability and must be approved by the College’s TRAC Committee on an annual basis.

 There are three types of internal research facility: